Igeljaeger/MediaMirrorBot/README.md

 ### discord\_token.txt

 Contains the token for your discord bot, this is NOT the bot's secret.
 Find this in the 'bot' page of your discord application.
+See [discord.py's documentation](https://discordpy.readthedocs.io/en/latest/discord.html) for more information on now to set up a discord bot and obtain it's token.

 ### fedi\_user.txt

 Contains the login token for the account this bot will use to access the fediverse.
 See [mastodon.py's documentation](https://mastodonpy.readthedocs.io/en/stable/) for information on how to obtain this token.

+Additionally, the URL of your instance must be entered into line 13 of media\_mirror\_bot.py.

 ### fedi\_users.txt